 Many believe his baseball stuff was superior to Paige.
 Some called him “cyclone” for his blazing fastball.
 He began playing around 1910 with the Chicago Giants and he retired in 1933 with the Homestead Grays.
 It was not uncommon for Joe to strike out over 20 batters per game.He one-hit the Kansas City Monarchs in a 12 inning performance, In 1914, his record was 41-3 with over 100 strikeouts in a 17 game stretch.
 He was considered a “sure 30 game winner” by Ty Cobb if he was allowed to play in the major leagues.
 In exhibition contests against major league teams he went 20-7.
 It is reported he had 27 strikeouts in a game facing the Kansas City Monarchs.

 Negro League Catcher- Josh Gibson

-He has been tabbed as the very best power hitting catcher to ever play the game.
-He as the second person named to the Negro League Hall of Fame.
+He has been tabbed as the very best power-hitting catcher to ever play the game.
+He is the second person named to the Negro League Hall of Fame.
 At 6’1” and 210 lbs.
 He was nicknamed the “Black Babe Ruth”.
 He began barnstorming the county with other black baseball players.
 In 1933, he hit 55 home runs in 137 games and batter .456.
 On December 16, 2020, Major League Baseball announced that it will recognize Negro league records, giving Gibson the major league record for single-season batting average with .441.

 Negro League First Base- Buck Leonard